 - 2 cups long-grain rice cooked and chilled

-- 1 tablespoons light soy sauce or more depending on taste
+- 1 tablespoon light soy sauce or more depending on taste

-- 1 tablespoons low sodium light dark soy sauce
+- 1 tablespoon low sodium light dark soy sauce

 - Ground black pepper

 - 1 cup leftover chicken or whatever meat you want to use

 Heat your wok over high heat (although not all the way up) for a couple minutes.
-Add about a tablespoon of oil (it will get smokey).
+Add about a tablespoon of oil (it will get smoky).

 Pour in the eggs and scramble, scraping the bits that stick to the wok.
 Once cooked, remove from the wok and set aside.